- About Us

-- Placement with Relatives – Also in both regions, we are placing appx.
-34% of children with relatives which exceeds the federal performance standard of 29%.
-We also match a high percentage of youth with non-related kin such as neighbors, teachers, and coaches.
+- Placement with Relatives – Also in both regions, we are placing nearly 50% of children with relatives or familiar caregivers which exceeds the federal performance standard.
+In addition to grandparents, aunts and uncles, we also match a high percentage of youth with non-related kin such as neighbors, teachers, and coaches.
 The familiarity of these caregivers has a positive influence on children and safely reduces their time in foster care.

 - See all data here.

 Learn more about our vision for transforming foster care in America:

 Additional Articles from KVC:

 - KVC Pilot Initiative Aims to Bring Children in Foster Care “Safely Home” In a More Timely Manner

 - Degree Related to Social Work?
 Now You Can Work with Kansas Children in Need

 - A Fast, Proven Way to Strengthen the Kansas Child Welfare Workforce